Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Introduction

 \subsection{Acknowledgements}

 We thank Sivakanth Gopi and Venkatesan Guruswami for many helpful discussions and much encouragement while writing this paper.
 We thank Matteo Abbondati, Eleonora Guerrini, and Romain Lebreton for taking the time to explain to us the contributions of \cite{guerrini2023simultaneous,abbondati2024decoding,abbondati2025simultaneous,abbondati2025communication}.
 Zihan Zhang also thanks Gabrielle Beck for some helpful discussions.
+We thank Rishabh Kothary for some valuable corrections to the paper.
 Joshua Brakensiek was partially supported by a Simons Investigator award and National Science Foundation grant No. CCF-2211972.
 Yeyuan Chen was partially supported by the National Science Foundation grant No. CCF-2236931.
 Zihan Zhang was partially supported by the National Science Foundation grant No. CCF-2440926.